oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 }
 ```

-So when `sendMessage` is called in our component, it checks whether there is a text to send, and if so, it'll send the action up using the name `onSubmit`.
-Note how we pass `text` as argument.
-On the component itself you tell it which parent actions should handle the it.
-Here we define `saveMessage`.
+So when `sendMessage` is called in our component, it checks whether there is a text to send, and if so, it will send the action up using the name `onSubmit` with the text as value for the action.
+The idea is that component only cares about the interaction.
+This is why we send the action up, so a parent can handle whatever logic is specific to our app.
+In this case, when the component fires ‘onSubmit’ we want to handle it with a `saveMessage` action on our index route.

-Index template:
+Which actions triggers which action is defined directly on the component, like this on `app/routes/index/template.hbs`:

 ```handlebars
 {{tag-wall messages=model onSubmit="saveMessage"}}
 ```

-Index route:
+And on `app/index/route.js` the action itself:

 ```javascript
 import Ember from 'ember';